Linux has different tools to search and find files and directories.

 Display Statistics and Database Information

-The database of locate will hold a lot of records.
+The database of locate command will hold a lot of records.
 We can get information about this like statistics with

 $ locate -S